ICoN Center Researchers

 Fabio Catania

-Postdoctoral Fellow – Ghosh, Gabrieli, & Seethapathi Labs
+Ghosh, Gabrieli, and Seethapathi Labs

 Fabio Catania focuses on understanding the behaviors and communication patterns of autistic people through the lens of human-robot interaction.